JainamOswal18/MediCheck/README.md

-# Web Page Summarizer Chrome Extension
+# Medical Content Validator Chrome Extension

-A Chrome extension that uses Gemini AI to generate summaries of web pages.
+A Chrome extension that uses Gemini AI to validate medical information on web pages and provide factual corrections.

 ## Features

 - Scrapes webpage content when the extension icon is clicked
 - Sends content to a FastAPI backend for processing
-- Uses Gemini AI to generate concise summaries
+- Uses Gemini AI to validate medical information and identify inaccuracies
+- Highlights incorrect statements directly on the webpage with tooltips showing corrections
-- Displays summaries in a Chrome sidebar
+- Displays validation results in a Chrome side panel with three tabs:
+  - **Content**: Shows the original webpage content
+  - **Validation**: Displays summary and detailed validation results
+  - **Assistant**: Interactive chat interface for asking questions about the content
+- Light/dark theme toggle with sun/moon icons
+- Local storage for saving validation results and chat history
+- Options to clear chat history or reset all data for testing

 ## Prerequisites